hexanal/fredmercy-blog/LOG.md

 * I've got to try TailwindCSS, man!

 ## put your thinking cap on

+* each template is a js file
+    - `templates/page/page.js`
+    - `templates/page/page.html`
+    - `templates/page/page.scss`
+* a content file refers to a template
+    - the template JS file knows what operations to do on the data, and which data to "fetch"
+    - compiles the data and feeds it to its markup (handlebars or other!)
+    - outputs the HTML to a file, as always
+* co-locate the fetching/data-massaging logic with templates
+    - easier to maintain?
+    - easier to extend?
+    - more portable
+    - zorg is now just the "defaults", with "adapters" handling the data
+* ... maybe this could work?
+    - could it import scss on demand as well?
+    - what about "components"? handlebars?
+    - ...

+* thing with the pages not being in an object by type, but just a straight-up array with everything
+    - and utility functions to filter/grab/access the data you want in each "adapter"?

 * how to handle media?
     - right now...
 Nextcloud with public images